-Section C: Interior Inspection Inspection Procedure: Repair If: Out of Service If: 4.
-Emergency Equipment b.
-First Aid Kit 1) Check have and exactition Not labeled.
+Section C: Interior Inspection Inspection Procedure: Repair If: Out of Service If: b) First Aid Kit 1) Check box and condition.
+Not labeled.
 Not present.
 Box not moisture and dust proof, won't seal, won't stay latched or contents inaccessible due to condition of box.
-1) Check box and condition.
 2) Check for presence of tamper proof seal.
 Seal broken; inspect contents, replace.
 Tamper proof seal not of approved type (i.e. material cannot be broken easily) or missing.
 3) Mounting: Check accessibility and mounting of kit.
 Should be placed in the driver's area and be easily accessible.
 Loose mounting or bracket.
 Not mounted or inaccessible.
 4) Contents: If seal is broken, check that all contents are Intact and sterile (for content list, see Chart C-1) Contents are missing or incomplete.
 Contents are not individually sealed or sterile.
 Contents not of proper type or incomplete (except Band-Aids).